Saeco Xelsis Review: Shiny, Sleek & Superb

 - Easy programmability

-- A tinted lid on a ceramic grinder to keep beans fresh
+- A high quality and durable ceramic grinder to keep beans fresh

 - Milk foam level cannot be controlled